Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 A natural question is whether the turbulent mechanisms observed in the case of the square torus \cite{HPTV15} persist under generic and non-periodic boundary conditions.

 Our main results, stated in Theorem \ref{thm:main} and Theorem \ref{thm:ms}, address this question.
-When \eqref{eq:nls} is posed on a waveguide with a generic Diophantine property, we establish that there is no amplification of the Sobolev norms over infinite time for the solutions associated with small amplitude initial data.
-Hence, the asymptotic behavior of \eqref{eq:nls} on the product space $\R\times\T^{d}$ with $d\geq2$ is very different when $\T^{d}$ is replaced by Diophantine tori.
-This sharp dichotomy that we see very well manifested analytically should also be of warning when one uses periodic boundary conditions to model nonlinear dispersive equations on bounded domains.
+When \eqref{eq:nls} is posed on a waveguide with a generic Diophantine property on~$\mathrm{A}$, we establish that there is no amplification of the Sobolev norms over infinite time for the solutions associated with small amplitude initial data.
+Hence, the asymptotic behavior of \eqref{eq:nls} on the product space~$\R\times\T^{d}$ with $d\geq2$ is very different when~$\T^{d}$ is replaced by Diophantine tori.
+This sharp dichotomy, which manifests clearly at the analytical level, is also a warning against using periodic boundary conditions to model dispersive equations on bounded domains.
 What we prove here is that any infinitesimal perturbation of a periodic domain may result in a dramatically different behavior of the energy spectrum of the solutions.